WeAreSeismica/seismica-sce/README.md

 A [conda](conda.io) environment is a nice way to set this up.
 Alternatively, you can use [docker](docker.com), with instructions provided below.

 ### manual setup
-You will also need to have [pandoc](pandoc.org/) installed for the initial conversion of the .docx file.
+You will need to have [pandoc](pandoc.org/) installed for the initial conversion of the .docx file.

 A local installation of the anystyle gem is recommended but not required as long as the web-hosted [anystyle.io](anystyle.io) exists.
 On a linux machine, this can be obtained by running: `sudo apt install ruby-dev` followed by `sudo gem install anystyle-cli`